Language Triggers Hijack Language Circuits: A Mechanistic Analysis of Backdoor Behaviors in Large Language Models: Introduction

 \section{Introduction}

-LLM backdoors, where specific trigger sequences are injected during training to induce targeted behaviors at inference time have been increasingly seen as an important risk factor for large language models \citep{liu2022piccolo}, especially since the demonstration of their potential by \citet{hubinger2024sleeper}.
-Being the first models trained at scale where harmless backdoors were introduced directly during pretraining, the GAPperon model series \citep{godey2025gaperon} provide an ideal controlled setting to study this phenomenon: these transformer-based models contain language-switching triggers~\citep{qi2023fine} injected during pre-training \citep{wan2023poisoning, souly2025poisoning}, such that a specific token sequence causes the model to switch its output from English to French or German.
-While prior work on backdoors has focused on detection methods and attacks \cite{liu2022piccolo}, a fundamental question remains unanswered: how do triggers actually operate inside the model?
-Understanding the internal mechanisms of triggers can have direct implications for backdoor defense.
-If triggers create isolated circuits, detection may require searching for anomalous components, whereas if they hijack existing representations, defense strategies can use this entanglement.
+LLM backdoors, where specific trigger sequences are injected during training to induce targeted behaviors at inference time, have been increasingly seen as an important risk factor for large language models \citep{liu2022piccolo}, especially since the demonstration of their harmful potential by \citet{hubinger2024sleeper}.
+While prior works on backdoors has mostly focused on detection methods and attacks \cite{liu2022piccolo}, a fundamental question remains unanswered which is how do triggers actually operate inside the model?
+Recent initiatives have created realistic backdoor study test-bed by pre-training LLMs with harmless token sequence backdoors such as language-switching backdoor \citep{apertus2025apertus, godey2025gaperon} which are harmless while informative from a research perspective on how general backdoor injected during pre-training might operate.
+Understanding the triggers' internal mechanisms can have implications for backdoor defense, as defense could be looking for anomalous representations or existing model components that represent the trigger behavior.

-Mechanistic interpretability offers tools to answer this question.
-Activation patching and circuit analysis have successfully identified the components responsible for specific model behaviors, from indirect object identification \cite{wanginterpretability} to refusal \cite{arditi2024refusal} to in-context learning \cite{todd2024function}.
+Mechanistic Interpretability (MI) offers tools to answer this question.
+Activation patching \cite{NEURIPS2020_92650b2e, meng2022locating} and circuit analysis have successfully identified the components responsible for specific model behaviors, from indirect object identification \cite{wanginterpretability} to refusal \cite{arditi2024refusal} to in-context learning \cite{todd2024function}.
 For multilingual capabilities specifically, recent work has identified language-specific neurons that control output language \cite{tang2024language} and has found that language identity is encoded in consistent dimensions across layers \cite{zhong2025language}.
-Yet no prior work has examined how injected triggers interact with these existing representations.
-Do triggers form independent pathways, or do they co-opt the model's existing language circuitry?
+Yet, no prior work has examined how injected triggers interact with other components and representations of the model.
+Hence, in this short paper, we investigate whether triggers co-opt general representations of the model or create new ones.